hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 ```

 Note that if you use `-o yaml` instead of `describe` in the commands, you get a base64-encoded version of the token.
 You must decode it before you use it.

 If you access the Kubernetes API directly, e.g., from `curl`, you can use the token as the bearer token for the authorization header.

-However, if you have your script running outside the cluster that uses kubectl or a client library to access the Kubernetes cluster, you need the kubeconfig to load configs from.
+However, if you have your scripts running outside the cluster that use kubectl or a client library to access the Kubernetes cluster, you need the kubeconfig file to load configs from.
 You need to follow up the following section to create a kubeconfig file.

 ### Create a Kubeconfig File
 Here is a shall script to create a kubeconfig file using the token of the service account.
-Replace those variables to match with your environment.
+Replace those variables in the script to match with your environment.